Clutchison/namia/koradin/koradin_d2.md

 a massive building of obsidian and gold.
 Inside, a receptionist greets the party.
 The dragons are quite busy, but have an opening tomorrow a 11.

-The grandeur of the audience chamber is unlike anything you have experienced before.Colossal obsidian columns stretch upward, their ominous presence serving as support to a vaulted ceiling that has been painted black.
-Underfoot, the floor is a complex pattern of black and gold, ornate swirls winding through jet-black stone.
-To your left, a waterfall cascades into a pool.
-The soothing murmur of the waterfall takes a slight edge off of any tension that you may be feeling.
-On the opposite side, a flurry of activity marks the presence of many doors.
-Uniformed staff hurry in and out, none of them making eye contact as they hurry about their work.
-In the heart of the room is a hollowed-out circle, reachable by descending a pair of welcoming steps.
-It’s a stage designed to showcase the ambitions of guests who dare to present their cases before the mighty hosts.
-And beyond, set against the backdrop of three massive chairs that would give the grandest thrones a run for their money, are the legendary Dragons of Koradin. on the wall behind these would-be thrones are majestic banners - left to right, emerald green, fiery red, and deep black.
-These banners ripple slightly in the controlled air.
-Seated beneath them are the Dragons.
-On the left, an exceptionally tall human woman commands attention.
-Her slenderness is a striking contrast to the solid structure of her surroundings.
-Draped in an emerald dress that shimmers, as though animated by the ethereal cold light permeating the room, she exudes an inviting warmth.
-Her smile may be welcoming, but it is her focused, discerning eyes that hold a mesmeric pull, promising a careful scrutiny of every proposition.
-In the central chair is a medium-built warforged.
-His deep red vest is a sharp contrast against his polished metal body, every move reflecting light that dances across the structure of the room.
-He twirls a quill in his hand, his seeming absentmindedness feels awkwardly out of place.
-His wrists bear an array of golden jewelry, studded with gems.
-To the right, a sturdy male Tabaxi, adorned with a tortoise-shell coat.
-He is sporting a finely-tailored black suit that accentuates his large, imposing form.
-Across his neck is a massive well groomed lion's mane.
-Unlike his two compatriots, his face lacks any readable emotion.
-Instead he watches you approach with an unflinching gaze.
-His right hand rests lightly on a cane made of a dark, lacquered wood.
+The audience chamber might be one of the most elegant spaces the party has ever set foot.
+Massive obsidian columns rise to meet the vaulted ceiling, and all along the ground, black stone is inlaid with gold in intricate, swirrling patterns.
+To the left, a waterfall flows gently over and into a glass pool.
+To the right are many doors, many of which continue to open and close as servants and staff hurry about their day.
+In the center is a circular cut out, two steps leading down to where a guest might address their host.
+And directly in front of you, three massive high-backed chairs that would put many a throne to shame.
+Behind them are three colored banners, one of Green, one of Red, and one of Black.
+And, sitting in these would be thrones, are the Dragons of Koradin.
+On the left sits a human woman, exceptionally tall and slender.
+She is wearing an emerald dress that sparkles in the coldlight that suffuses the room.
+She wears a welcoming smile, but her eyes are locked and attentive.
+In the center sits a warforged of medium build.
+He is wearing a vest of deep red, and is twirling a quill in his hand absentmindedly.
+His metal body has been polished to a near-mirror shine, and on his wrists are multiple pieces of jewelry, all gold and gems.
+Finally on the right sits a large male Tabaxi, bearing a tortoise shell coat and wearing a black tailored suit.
+He has a lion's mane that has been well groomed, and his right hand is resting on the handle of a cane, made of some dark, lacquered wood.
+He, too, watches you with a fixed stare, but he wears no smile to ease the tension.

 - They will be interested in the slime, but they will ask some hard questions.
 - How much money will Clasp need to get started?